sandwichfarm/showme/docs/library/README.md

-# terminal-media Library Guide
+# showme Library Guide

-This document explains how the `terminal-media` crate is structured, how to embed it in other Rust applications, and the responsibilities of the major modules.
+This document explains how the `showme` crate is structured, how to embed it in other Rust applications, and the responsibilities of the major modules.

 ## 1. Getting started